jwrth/xDBiT_toolbox/README.md

     - Version for reproducing results of final publication.
 Includes all changes and new notebooks that have been added during the review process.
     - ReadsToCounts:
         - Optional analysis of interaction reads added (this feature has barely been tested).
+- `2.2`:
+    - Fixed circular import error and other bugs.

 The `main` branch corresponds to the latest version (currently `v2.1`).